-Last Updated on March 14, 2020
+Last Updated on March 2, 2025

 There are multiple ways to list the types of fractures.
-The classification of fractures not only helps to suggest the severity and mechanics of injury that occurred but also helps to formulate the most suitable treatment.
+The classification of fractures not only helps to suggest the severity and mechanics of the injury that occurred but also helps to formulate the most suitable treatment.

 There are many types of fracture classifications and often more than one for a given region of fracture.

-Types of Fractures based on Breaking Pattern
+Different Types of Fractures Based on Breaking Patterns

 Transverse Fracture

 A fracture in which the break is across the bone, at a right angle to the long axis of the bone.
-The following figure would illustrate.

 Oblique Fracture